-Topic 14.1 GHG emissions
+287 Topic 14.1 GHG emissions

-- GHG emissions was the third most commented topic in the Standard, partly due to the inclusion of two questions around Scope 3 emissions reporting at the site level.
-The majority of PCP respondents supported the inclusion of an expectation to report other indirect (Scope 3) emissions for the mining - 291 sector.
-While reporting organizations expressed feasibility concerns, such as difficulties in data - collection or lack of guidance on methodologies and calculations, it was acknowledged that Scope 3 - emissions reporting is becoming mainstream and expected in many other reporting instruments (e.g., - 294 ISSB, ESRS).
+GHG emissions was the third most commented topic in the Standard, partly due to the inclusion of two questions around Scope 3 emissions reporting at the site level.
+The majority of PCP respondents supported the inclusion of an expectation to report other indirect (Scope 3) emissions for the mining sector.
+While reporting organizations expressed feasibility concerns, such as difficulties in data collection or lack of guidance on methodologies and calculations, it was acknowledged that Scope 3 emissions reporting is becoming mainstream and expected in many other reporting instruments (e.g., ISSB, ESRS).

-- 295 Feedback was also solicited on the need and feasibility to report Scope 3 emissions at the mine-site - level.
+Feedback was also solicited on the need and feasibility to report Scope 3 emissions at the mine-site level.
 Many information users supported site-level reporting of these emissions.
-However, the majority - of reporting organizations opposed it, arguing that information on Scope 3 emissions is not generally - 298 collected at a mine-site level. - A few respondents questioned the inclusion of a mine-site recommendation to disaggregate Scope 1 and Scope 2 emissions data on the basis that impacts from climate change do not manifest locally. - 301 GSSB response: - As proposed in the exposure draft, the Disclosure 305-3 Other indirect (Scope 3) GHG emissions will - be maintained in the Topic 14.1 GHG emissions, without a mine site recommendation, due to - 304 concerns over the quality of information.
-This inclusion represents a step forward for emissions - reporting, as it is not yet a widespread practice for mining organizations to publicly disclose this - 306 information.
+However, the majority of reporting organizations opposed it, arguing that information on Scope 3 emissions is not generally collected at a mine-site level.

+A few respondents questioned the inclusion of a mine-site recommendation to disaggregate Scope 1 and Scope 2 emissions data on the basis that impacts from climate change do not manifest locally.

+As proposed in the exposure draft, the Disclosure 305-3 Other indirect (Scope 3) GHG emissions will be maintained in the Topic 14.1 GHG emissions, without a mine site recommendation, due to concerns over the quality of information.
+This inclusion represents a step forward for emissions reporting, as it is not yet a widespread practice for mining organizations to publicly disclose this information.

-- The recommendations to report site-level information for Scope 1 and 2 GHG emissions were - retained to allow information users to assess how specific sites contribute and take actions to manage - 309 emissions from their operations.
-It was also noted by some mining organizations that this information - is already collected on a site level for internal and/or corporate reporting purposes.
+The recommendations to report site-level information for Scope 1 and 2 GHG emissions were retained to allow information users to assess how specific sites contribute and take actions to manage emissions from their operations.
+It was also noted by some mining organizations that this information

+310 is already collected on a site level for internal and/or corporate reporting purposes.

-Topic 14.2 Climate adaptation and resilience
+312 Topic 14.2 Climate adaptation and resilience

-- 313 A few business respondents recommended stronger alignment with the recommendations from the - Taskforce for Climate-Related Financial Disclosures (TCFD), including with terminology in disclosure - 315 14.2.1 around organizational resilience to temperature scenarios 'including a 2°C or lower scenario'. - 316 A few respondents called for a disclosure on adaptation plans that contains clearer expectations for - 317 reporting (14.2.1). - 318 A few respondents considered recommendation 14.2.2 to Disclosure 201-2 Financial implications and - 319 other risks and opportunities due to climate change to not be clear in its focus toward impact - 320 materiality as it could lead to reporting on climate risks to the organization's economic value. - 321 GSSB response: - In light of the ongoing Topic Standards Project for Climate Change to revise GRI's sector-agnostic - 323 climate-related disclosures, the feedback received regarding alignment with TCFD, guidance and for - reporting on adaptation plans, as well as the urge for impact-focused reporting on climate change, will - be considered as input in the development of the Climate Change project. - Recommendation 14.2.1 was more closely aligned with wording from the Paris Agreement, and the - 327 latest scientific evidence from the IPCC, by including 'a well-below 2°C, preferably 1.5°C, scenario'.
+313 A few business respondents recommended stronger alignment with the recommendations from the 314 Taskforce for Climate-Related Financial Disclosures (TCFD), including with terminology in disclosure other risks and opportunities due to climate change to not be clear in its focus toward impact materiality as it could lead to reporting on climate risks to the organization's economic value.

+- 14.2.1 around organizational resilience to temperature scenarios 'including a 2°C or lower scenario'. - 316 A few respondents called for a disclosure on adaptation plans that contains clearer expectations for 317 reporting (14.2.1).

+318 A few respondents considered recommendation 14.2.2 to Disclosure 201-2 Financial implications and

+In light of the ongoing Topic Standards Project for Climate Change to revise GRI's sector-agnostic climate-related disclosures, the feedback received regarding alignment with TCFD, guidance and for reporting on adaptation plans, as well as the urge for impact-focused reporting on climate change, will be considered as input in the development of the Climate Change project.

+Recommendation 14.2.1 was more closely aligned with wording from the Paris Agreement, and the latest scientific evidence from the IPCC7, by including 'a well-below 2°C, preferably 1.5°C, scenario'.

-Topic 14.3 Air emissions
+328 Topic 14.3 Air emissions

-- 329 A few respondents, especially reporting organizations, raised concerns over the relevance of the - pollutants listed under the recommendation to Disclosure 305-7, including nitrogen oxides (NOx), - 331 sulfur oxides (SOx), and other significant air emissions (14.3.2).
-Respondents argued that not all of the listed pollutants are relevant or applicable to all types of mining or to all mine sites; that many naturally occurring emissions are challenging to estimate; and that the site-level recommendation could pose challenges, especially in the absence of further guidance and methodology.
+329 A few respondents, especially reporting organizations, raised concerns over the relevance of the

+- 330 pollutants listed under the recommendation to Disclosure 305-7, including nitrogen oxides (NOx), - 331 sulfur oxides (SOx), and other significant air emissions (14.3.2).
+Respondents argued that not all of

-&lt;sup>7 Intergovernmental Panel on Climate Change (IPCC), Sixth Assessment Report-Working Group 1 Contribution, 2021.
+7 Intergovernmental Panel on Climate Change (IPCC), Sixth Assessment Report-Working Group 1 Contribution, 2021.